akka/alpakka/docs/src/main/paradox/couchbase.md

 @@@

 Alpakka Couchbase allows you to read and write to Couchbase.
 You can query a bucket from CouchbaseSource using N1QL queries or reading by document ID.
-Couchbase connector uses [Couchbase Java SDK verison ${couchbase.version}](https://developer.couchbase.com/documentation/server/current/sdk/java/start-using-sdk.html) behind the scene.
+Couchbase connector uses @extref[Couchbase Java SDK](couchbase:start-using-sdk.html) version @var[couchbase.version] behind the scenes.

 The Couchbase connector supports all document formats which are supported by the SDK.
 All those formats use the @java[`Document<T>`]@scala[`Document[T]`] interface and this is the level of abstraction that this connector is using.